avallad123/swift-ios-development/WalletCardApp/README.md

 # Wallet Card App (SwiftUI)

 An iOS app for entering credit/debit card details and previewing them as a realistic-looking card, built with SwiftUI `Form`/`Section` input and a live preview sheet.
-Built for a Principles of Mobile Computing course at Arizona State University (CSE 335).

 ## Overview